cubtera/cubtera/README.md

 - `optDims` - optional dimensions which could be used to apply this unit (optional)
 - `allowList` - allowed dimensions which could be used to apply this unit (optional)
 - `denyList` - denied dimensions which could not be used to apply this unit (optional)
+- `type` - unit type, which will define which runner be used to run this unit (required).
+Currently supported types are `tf` and `bash`.
+- `runner` - runner settings section (optional):
+  - `runner.bin_path` - path to runner script or binary, which will be used to run this unit (optional).
+If not set, will be used default runner for this type.
+  - `runner.version` - version of runner, which will be used to run this unit (optional).
+If not set, will be used `latest` version of runner for this type or default version from config.
+  -
 - `spec` - unit specification:
-  - `spec.tfVersion` - terraform version which will be used to apply this unit (required)
   - `spec.envVars` - environment variables which will be used to apply this unit (optional)
     - `spec.envVars.optional` - optional environment variables which could be used to apply this unit
     - `spec.envVars.required` - required environment variables which are required to apply this unit